-Space Autonomous Mission for Swarming and Geo-locating Nanosatellites (Adelis-SAMSON) is a new satellite mission, led by the Asher Space Research Institute at Technion and supported by the Adelis Foundation.
+Space Autonomous Mission for Swarming and Geo-locating Nanosatellites (Adelis-SAMSON) is an innovative satellite mission, led by the Asher Space Research Institute at Technion and supported by the Adelis Foundation, Goldstein Foundation and Israel Space Agency.
 Adelis-SAMSON will include three nano-satellites, built based on the the CubeSat standard, and designed in collaboration with Israeli industries (IAI, RAFAEL, Elta).
 The mission is planned for at least one year, and has two main goals: (1) Demonstrate long-term autonomous cluster flight of multiple satellites, with algorithms based on DSSL's ERC-funded FADER study; and (2) Determine the position of a cooperative terrestrial emitter based on time difference of arrival (TDOA) and/or frequency difference of arrival (FDOA).